-- If your student cannot get vaccines because of medical reasons, you must submit an official Immunization Medical Exemption Form to your school, signed by a health care provider licensed to give vaccines.
-You only need to submit this form once, unless your student's information or school changes.
-You can get the form at colorado.gov/vaccineexemption (or cdphe.colorado.gov/vaccineexemption). - If you choose not to have your student vaccinated according to the current recommended schedule because of personal belief or religious reasons, you must submit a non-medical exemption to your school.
-Non-medical exemptions must be submitted annually at every new school year (July 1st through June 30th of the following year).
-The easiest way to file a personal or religious exemption is by using our online or downloadable non-medical exemption form available at colorado.gov/vaccineexemption (or cdphe.colorado.gov/vaccineexemption).
+- If your student cannot get vaccines because of medical reasons, you must submit a Certificate of Medical Exemption to your school, signed by a health care provider licensed to give vaccines.
+You only need to submit this certificate once, unless your student's information or school changes.
+You can get the form at cdphe.colorado.gov/vaccine-exemptions. - If you choose not to have your student vaccinated according to the current recommended schedule because of personal belief or religious reasons, you must submit a Certificate of Nonmedical Exemption to your school.

+Nonmedical exemptions must be submitted annually at every new school year (July 1 through June 30th of the following year).
+There are two ways to file a nonmedical exemption.